 Health Care for All

 Our for-profit health care system costs more than those in every developed country in the world and has worse outcomes.
 We have lower life expectancies and higher infant and maternal mortalities.
 In 2016, we spent $3.3 trillion, $10,348 per person, on health care; and health care spending accounted for 18% of our gross domestic product (GDP) – more than anywhere else in the developed world -- and our health care system still does not cover everyone.

 We can do better than allowing a health care system to rob families with huge premiums, surprise medical bills, and the threat of bankruptcy.
 About 60% of all bankruptcies are due to high medical bills.
 I believe that a just and decent society should provide health care for everyone.

-I have a background in finance and economics, including an undergraduate degree in economics from the University of Pennsylvania and a graduate degree from MIT in management and finance.
+I have a background in finance and economics, with an undergraduate degree in economics from the U Penn and a graduate degree from MIT in management and finance.
 I have been a Chief Financial Officer, worked in corporate finance, and managed my own business in Denver.
 You wouldn’t hire a plumber to fix your teeth, so why hire a politician for a finance job?

 I do not take contributions from corporate or special interest PACs, so you can be sure I will work on behalf of the people of Colorado and not for corporations or special interest groups.